betatester28/testrepository/README.md

 # testrepository
-A repository intended for testing purposes only
+A repository intended for testing purposes only.
 Test test test